-Red River College in Winnipeg has awarded a $95-million Innovation Centre project to Diamond Schmitt Architects in joint venture with Number TEN Architectural Group.
+Red River College Innovation Centre project awarded to Diamond Schmitt and Number TEN

 The 100,000-sq. ft. development will comprise new construction and incorporate a repurposed downtown heritage building to provide facilities that will expand research and foster innovation in the heart of Winnipeg’s Exchange District.